Download Coalition's - ACP Report

 The Coalition to Transform Advanced Care (C-TAC) and the AHIP Foundation have released the findings of the clinical phase of the Advanced Care Project.
 The Report highlights a framework of clinical best practices that will guide the development of effective care models for those living with advanced illness and their families.

-C-TAC and AHIP Foundation’s Institute for Health Systems Solutions: Advanced Care Project
+C-TAC and AHIP Foundation’s: Advanced Care Project

 The Advanced Care Project is a national collaboration among health plans, health systems, a range of clinicians and related organizations, community-based groups, and other stakeholders to identify, analyze and implement best practice clinical care models to improve care for patients and families living with advanced illness.
 Major goals of the project include encouraging the implementation of models based on evidence, continued assessment, and scale and replication.